To waste time is to squander a gift from God.

 Doulos – Someone who belongs to another; a bond-slave, without any ownership rights of their own.
 Ironically, 1401/dulos (“bond-sloe”) is used with the highest dignity in the New Testament – namely, of believers who willingly live under Christ's authority as His devoted followers.

 “Designed for good deeds.
 It’s as simple as that.
 It was God’s idea.
 He did the designing.
-He expects us to work, just as the designer of a precision instrument, if he understand the principles involved and designs it accordingly, expects the thing to work.
+He expects us to work, just as the designer of a precision instrument if he understands the principles involved and designs it accordingly, expects the thing to work.
 It is no great credit to the instrument if it does.”

 ~ Elisabeth Elliot